mattnish/rad/README.md

 NOTES:

 I'm not sure if it is against AdSense policies, or not.
-It seems like it okay based on this link below, but I'm talking with people on the Google Adsense team to make sure this is either acceptable or a better solution is created. https://support.google.com/adsense/answer/1354736?hl=en
+It seems like it's okay based on this link below. https://support.google.com/adsense/answer/1354736?hl=en

 The Adsense iframes don't like plugins that wrap the body tag.